The Lodge at Wakulla Springs

 To explore the history of this grand hotel is to take a voyage back in time to Florida’s “land boom” - those glorious days when people and money flowed into the Sunshine State, braving swamps and mud slides with an eye to the future.

-It started during the 1920s, when Ball was touring Florida’s panhandle looking for land to purchase to grow pulpwood.
+It started during the 1920s, when Edward Ball was touring Florida’s Panhandle looking for land to purchase to grow pulpwood.
 He found love at first sight at Wakulla Springs.
 “I knew then that the area had to be preserved,” Ball said.
 “But I didn’t know exactly how at the time.”

 The original roof was of wood with steel superstructure.
 It was replaced after a fire, started unfortunately by a hapless trainee during the Lodge’s use as a military training facility during World War II.
 The new roof was reinforced with slate and metal on steel to render it totally fireproof.